Simple System tutorial

 Executing the workflow

 • Select the 'Run SpineOpt' Tool.
-You should see the output from SpineOpt in the Julia Console after clicking the object activity control.
+You should see the output from SpineOpt in the Julia Console (after clicking the object activity control in older versions).

 Examining the results